adobe/aem-core-email-components/content/src/content/jcr_root/apps/core/email/components/text/v1/text/readme.md

 ## Technical Details

-This component inherit its structure and behavior from the [Text component (v2) of the core.wcm.component package.](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/text/v2/text) The only change is the integration of the personalization plugin, which adds buttons to insert Adobe Campaign personalization fields in the following locations:
+This component inherit its structure and behavior from the [Text component (v2)](https://github.com/adobe/aem-core-wcm-components/tree/main/content/src/content/jcr_root/apps/core/wcm/components/text/v2/text) of the core.wcm.component package.
+The only change is the integration of the personalization plugin, which adds buttons to insert Adobe Campaign personalization fields in the following locations:

 * Inline editor toolbar
 * Full screen editor toolbar
 * Configuration dialog toolbar
 * Full screen configuration dialog toolbar

-There is some custom logic on the Java model class `com.adobe.cq.email.core.components.models.TextModel` related to link handling.
-Specifically, the `getText` method calls the `com.adobe.cq.email.core.components.util.HrefProcessor` utility class, which processes the actual content of Rich Text Component and looks for link elements.
-If they are present, it checks to see if the `href` attribute contains some URL-encoded Adobe Campaign markup.
-If so, it decodes it and adds the `x-cq-linkchecker="skip"` attribute to skip AEM link checker execution on that link.

 ## Tests and Coverage